ICT-Infer/timelog/README.md

 `http://<host or IP>:8000/admin/timelog/`.
 It's not great but it's better than nothing.~~

 The admin interface is currently broken by the fact that its templates are made for DjangoTemplate and not Jinja2.
-Issue #12.
+See [issue #12](/erikano/django-timelog/issues/12).

 ## Time sheets